Guide

 Cost: $4-$10 per square foot professionally applied

-Epoxy transforms concrete into a glossy, durable surface.
-It’s not just for garages — decorative epoxy with metallic or flake finishes looks stunning in basements.
+Epoxy can turn concrete into a durable finished surface.
+It is not just for garages.
+Decorative epoxy with metallic or flake finishes can work well in basements.

 Why epoxy works: